-Since 2003, she has served as an artist-in-residence for Smith Center for Healing and the Arts at Howard University Hospital and Walter Reed National Military Medical Center.
-As an artist-in-residence, she works with patients, families, and hospital staff on creative projects that include collage, drawing, painting, wire sculpture, poetry, storytelling, and writing exercises.
-Her mixed media collages, wire sculptures, and paintings have been exhibited in the Washington, DC metropolitan area, New York City, North Carolina, and Kentucky.
+From 2001 to 2018, she served as an artist-in-residence for Smith Center for Healing and the Arts at Howard University Hospital (2003-2009) and Walter Reed National Military Medical Center (2010-2018).
+Her mixed media collages, wire sculptures, and paintings have been exhibited in the Washington DC metropolitan area, New York City, North Carolina, and Kentucky.

-Several of her paintings decorate the covers of her books, Love’s Troubadours, a yoga-inspired novel, and That Which Awakens Me, a creativity memoir.
-Both books and her tech memoir, Digital Sisterhood are available on Amazon.
+Several of her paintings decorate the covers of her books, Love’s Troubadours, a yoga-inspired novel, and That Which Awakens Me, a mindful creativity memoir.
+Both books and her mindful technology memoir, Digital Sisterhood are available on Amazon.
 She is currently writing Lighthouse: A Memoir of Thriving Mindfully.